Enum LockTime

 pub fn is_satisfied_by_time(&self, t: Time) -> Result<bool, Error>

-Returns true if this [relative::LockTime
+Returns true if this [relative::LockTime] is satisfied by Time.

 §Errors